 The majority of Mount Augustus is vegetated.
 Arid shrubland dominated by wattles, cassias and eremophilas cover the inselberg and the surrounding plain.
 Take the time to sit quietly in the early morning or late afternoon and you will be rewarded with the site of shy-but-inquisitive wildlife.
 Marvel at the factors which have shaped the surrounding wildlife – infertile soils and greater climate variability than many other parts of Australia.

 Groves of white-barked river gums indicate water seepage from the inselberg - so precious to the local ecology.
-Mulga, gidgee and other wattles are dispersed across the plain.
-So too are spinifex pigeons, crimson chats, mulga parrots and babblers – all foraging for food resources.
+Mulga, gidgee and other wattles are dispersed across the plain, along with spinifex pigeons, crimson chats, mulga parrots and babblers – all foraging for food resources.
 Nearby, emus seek out fruits, and bustards (or wild turkey) sneak up on insects and small reptiles on the ground.
 Bungarras (goannas) and red kangaroos are common on the plain, while euros and birds of prey are found closer to the mount.

 At Cattle Pool on the Lyons River, a tributary of the Gascoyne, permanent pools attract waterbirds such as black cormorants, ibis, heron, and a variety of ducks.
 In the trees are blue-winged kookaburras, sacred kingfishers and corellas.

 Mount Augustus is an ‘asymmetrical anticline’.
 Anticline means that rock layers have been folded into an arch-like structure – with the oldest layers at its core.
-Asymmetrical means that each side of the arch-like structure is not physically even or symmetrical.
-That is, Mount Augustus is steeper on its north-eastern side than the south-west side.
+Asymmetrical means that each side of the arch-like structure is not physically even or symmetrical, with Mount Augustus being steeper on its north-eastern side than the south-west side.

 Mount Augustus is often referred to as a monocline (meaning one sided slope) or monolith (meaning one rock) and is often compared to Uluru.
 Individually each has been described as the ‘largest monolith in Australia’.
 Both consist of sedimentary rock, but they differ in almost all other aspects including dimensions, lithological variations (physical characteristics of the various rock types), geological evolution, rock structures, and ages of both the landforms and the underlying rocks.